dinh-van-tran/VTI/README.md

 ---

 ## 2.5 Exercise 5: Jenkins
-- Setup a CI/CD pipeline by using Jenkins.
+- [x] Setup a CI/CD pipeline by using Jenkins.
-- The Jenkins is hosted in AWS EC2 using terraform.
+- [x] \(Optional) Host the Jenkins server on AWS EC2 using terraform.

+> **Important**
+> Jenkins server needs an public address for configure webhook.
+> If you don't want to provision the Jenkins server on AWS EC2, consider using [ngrok](https://ngrok.com/) for obtain a temporary public address.

 ### 2.5.1 Setup Jenkins
 1. Provision an Jenkin server in AWS by [source](terraform/jenkins/).